I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-setoverlaycolorcontrols.md

 ## -remarks
 <p>The Microsoft Direct3D runtime calls the <i>SetOverlayColorControls</i> function to change the brightness, contrast, hue, saturation, sharpness, gamma, and color-enable settings that are associated with a specific overlay. </p>

 <p>The runtime can also call <i>SetOverlayColorControls</i> for an overlay that is not yet visible.
-In this situation, when the <b>hOverlay</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543323">D3DDDIARG_SETOVERLAYCOLORCONTROLS</a> structure pointed to by <i>pData</i> is set to <b>NULL</b>, the driver should store the supplied color-control settings and use them when an overlay that references the specified resource is created.</p>

-<p>The Microsoft Direct3D runtime calls the <i>SetOverlayColorControls</i> function to change the brightness, contrast, hue, saturation, sharpness, gamma, and color-enable settings that are associated with a specific overlay. </p>

-<p>The runtime can also call <i>SetOverlayColorControls</i> for an overlay that is not yet visible.
-In this situation, when the <b>hOverlay</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543323">D3DDDIARG_SETOVERLAYCOLORCONTROLS</a> structure pointed to by <i>pData</i> is set to <b>NULL</b>, the driver should store the supplied color-control settings and use them when an overlay that references the specified resource is created.</p>
+In this situation, when the <b>hOverlay</b> member of the <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-setoverlaycolorcontrols.md">D3DDDIARG_SETOVERLAYCOLORCONTROLS</a> structure pointed to by <i>pData</i> is set to <b>NULL</b>, the driver should store the supplied color-control settings and use them when an overlay that references the specified resource is created.</p>

 ## -requirements
 <table>